-If the slave port on the module is configured for formatted Pass-Through mode, the module sends input image blocks with identification codes of 9956, 9957, 9958 or 9959 to the processor for each write command received.
+If one or more of the slave ports on the module are configured for formatted Pass-Through mode, the module sends input image blocks with identification codes of 9956, 9957, 9958 or 9959 to the processor for each write command received.
 Any incoming Modbus Function 5, 6, 15 or 16 command is passed from the port to the processor using a block identification number that identifies the Function Code received in the incoming command.

-The MBS Add-On Instruction handles the receipt of all Modbus write functions and to respond as expected to commands issued by the remote Modbus Master device.
+The MBS Add-On Instruction handles the receipt of all Modbus write functions and to respond to commands issued by the remote Modbus Master device.